Back to basics, and beyond: automakers seek to counter China slowdown

 At BMW, where deliveries to dealers in China have grown just 1 percent so far this year, this means putting recruits through sales ‘boot camp’ and turning experienced staff into spreadsheet wonks.

-The world’s top luxury car maker this month opened its largest Asia training center in Xi‘an in Shaanxi province.
-It is also rolling out online training phone apps and having in-house trainers at dealerships look after basic skills so training centers can focus on teaching more advanced skills.
+The world’s top luxury car maker this month opened its largest Asia training centre in Xi‘an in Shaanxi province.
+It is also rolling out online training phone apps and having in-house trainers at dealerships look after basic skills so training centres can focus on teaching more advanced skills.

 Training classes have shifted to help dealers identify areas they can change for a quick improvement in results, said BMW’s China training chief Xiao Yi.